Cornflake Cookies

 Instructions

-- Stir often until the peanut butter mixture comes to a boil.
-Continue boiling for 2 minutes, stirring frequently, then remove from heat and stir in the cornflakes.
+- Continue boiling for 2 minutes, stirring often to prevent scorching.
+Remove the saucepan from the heat and immediately stir in the vanilla extract.

-- Use a cookie scoop to portion out the cornflake mixture in 2-3 tablespoons sized cookies onto the prepared baking mats.
+- Using a cookie scoop or two spoons, drop portions of the mixture onto the prepared baking sheets.

 Christina’s Notes